What happened when two virtual strangers booked an Airbnb together

 "I was hesitant," she admits.
 "I wasn't as sure if Ryan was the one for me."

-Although they decided to extend their stay, MacArthur's remained uncertain of her feelings until Crain left for a week-long trip to Akuma, a small town on Mexico's Riviera Mayal, at the end of September.
+Although they decided to extend their stay, MacArthur's remained uncertain of her feelings until Crain left for a week-long trip to Akumal, a small town on Mexico's Riviera Maya, at the end of September.

 "While Ryan was away, all the pressure disappeared and I realized just how much I missed him," she says.